MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     If you're planning to use certificates, use a supported [public key infrastructure (PKI) infrastructure](../protect/certificates-configure.md) to create and deploy certificate profiles.

-  - Use [multi-factor authentication (MFA)](/entra/identity/authentication/concept-mfa-howitworks) for an extra layer of authentication on organization-owned devices.
+  - Use [multifactor authentication (MFA)](/entra/identity/authentication/concept-mfa-howitworks) for an extra layer of authentication on organization-owned devices.
 Or, use MFA to authenticate apps on personal devices.
 Biometrics, like face recognition and fingerprints, can also be used.

     If you plan to use biometrics for authentication, be sure your devices support biometrics.
 Most modern devices do.

   - Implement a [Zero Trust deployment](zero-trust-with-microsoft-intune.md).
 With Zero Trust, you use the features in Microsoft Entra ID and Microsoft Intune to secure all endpoints, uses password-less authentication, and more.

 - **Configure the data containment policies** that come with the Microsoft 365 apps.
-These policies help prevent organization data from being shared with other apps and storage locations that aren't managed by IT.
+These policies help prevent organization data from being shared with other apps and storage locations that your IT doesn't manage.

   If some users only need access to corporate email and documents, which is common for personally owned devices, then you can require users to use Microsoft 365 apps with app protection policies.
 The devices don't have to be enrolled in Intune.